Here is a list of frequently used laws at a protest. Please note:

 The charges vary in their severity, where possible we have tried to give typical sentences for ‘first time offenders’.
 For a summary of maximum sentences https://bit.ly/2UwYc2J.

 NB: This is not an exhaustive list and only takes into account protest related law.
 There are other charges that are bought against protestors that are rare, hard to predict and can have lengthier trials, heavier sentences and higher costs.
-Examples would be charges in other areas of the law such as terrorism or aviation, byelaws, or civil claims.
-If you have specific questions about future planned actions, please email hypothetical questions to firstname.lastname@example.org two weeks prior to action day.
+Examples would be charges in other areas of the law such as terrorism or aviation.
+If you have specific questions about future planned actions, please email hypothetical questions to firstname.lastname@example.org, at least (where possible) two weeks prior to action day.
 The reason we ask for them to be hypothetical is to reduce the chance that people answering them could be considered complicit.